nabil828/comp1537-w25-playground/w12-MongoDB-Mongoose.js/readme.md

 ### B. Connecting to MongoDB

-To connect to MongoDB using Mongoose, you need to create a connection to the MongoDB server.
+To connect to MongoDB using Mongoose.js, you need to create a connection to the MongoDB server.
 You can use the `mongoose.connect` method to connect to the MongoDB server.
 Here is an example of how to connect to MongoDB using Mongoose:

 ```javascript
 const mongoose = require("mongoose");